Kerante/hexlet-git/README.md

 Hello, Dolly!
-Happy New Year!
+How are you?